Why It Is Important To Clean Your Dog’s Teeth

 What equipment do I need to start?

-There are different types of brushes, you can get ones similar to human brushes, or you can get finger brushes.
-It’s worth trying, to see which works for you and your dog.
+There are different types of dog toothbrushes, you can get ones similar to human brushes, or you can get finger brushes.
+It’s worth trying a few, to see which works best for you and your dog.

 Personally, I found the finger brushes a bit easier to use as I had more control.
 If you have more than one dog, ensure you use a different brush for each dog, to avoid any cross-contamination.